 ) as rn ...
 WHERE rn = 1

 Left-joins integrated_stocks with stocks_info for sector/region.
-Deduplicates by (ticker, date) — if Python ever inserts a duplicate row, dbt silently picks one.
-Filters to S&P 500, Forex, Crypto, Indices, Weapons, Commodities, Japan, Brazil, USA.
+Deduplicates by (ticker, date).
+Filters to S&P 500, Forex, Crypto, Indices, Japan, Brazil, USA.

 CASE